 Patients with this recommendation can obtain a medical card that allows them to shop in medical dispensaries, along with recreational dispensaries.
 Here is a brief, actionable guide on how to get a medical card in Boston, along with some benefits of the card.

-The Legal Process & Reasons for Having a Medical Marijuana Card
+The Legal Process & Reasons for Having a Massachusetts Medical Card

 Luckily for patients, Massachusetts has let the physicians determine whether or not your condition can be improved by cannabis.